A guide To music publishing

-Artists who have played their own or someone else's music on the radio must pay their licence fee.
+Artists who have played their own or someone else's music on the radio must pay their license fee.

-Most of the time, any publisher can give some of their copyrights to other publishers (which can licence use of compositions).
+Most of the time, any publisher can give some of their copyrights to other publishers (which can license use of compositions).

 Even if two or three people write a song together, the song will still have two parts.